CASE STUDY: Timber Square

-25 Lavington Street is located in the heart of Southwark.
+Timber Square, located at 25 Lavington Street, is in the heart of Southwark.
 The proposed redevelopment scheme will deliver a mix of workspace and retail spaces, establishing a vibrant community whilst celebrating the heritage aspects of the site.
 Importantly, the scheme seeks to deliver a net zero carbon building, addressing both construction and operational impacts in line with the UKGBC Net Zero Carbon Buildings Framework.

 Ambitious operational and embodied carbon emissions reduction targets will place 25 Lavington Street at the forefront of how new developments can respond to the climate emergency.
 These have been set in response to Landsec’s own net zero carbon commitments in face of the climate emergency: Landsec has pledged to be a net zero carbon business by 2030.
 To get there, Landsec has committed to reduce its carbon emissions by 70% by 2030 – which is in line with the Paris Agreement to keep the world within 1.5°C of global warming.